enricllagostera/gambi_abo/logs.md

 ## 2018-01-19

+### 03 Consent from creators

+After talking to Carol about the project idea, she raised the point of asking creators permission to create controllers on top of their games.
+I agree that that's a good idea, so I'll also start preparing a short description of what it is that I'm doing in this project to send to creators before start working on the prototypes.
+Also, I'll start by asking my friend Pedro Paiva if I can create a controller for one of his games (maybe Mario Empalado or Carrocracia).

+~ethics

 ### 02 After-meeting notes

 So, the basic idea is to choose some small existing games and make controllers for them, mostly with a focus on mechanical extensions for existing hardware (mouse, keyboards, joypads, etc).